andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 ## Consulting
-I’m now working as a consultant, which is something new in my 15 year programming career.
-I had the chance to meet a lot of other consultants like Wale, Cody, Jason, Jeremy, and Kasper, and appreciated all of the conversations.
+I’m now working as a consultant, which is something new in my 15 year programming career, having mostly worked as a full-time employee.

+I had the chance to meet a lot of other independent consultants like Wale, Cody, Jason, Jeremy, and Kasper, and appreciated all of the conversations.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Packed room for <a href="https://twitter.com/kaspth?ref_src=twsrc%5Etfw">@kaspth</a> at <a href="https://twitter.com/railsconf?ref_src=twsrc%5Etfw">@railsconf</a>! <a href="https://t.co/c9cI6rLghp">pic.twitter.com/c9cI6rLghp</a></p>&mdash; Andrew Atkinson (@andatki) <a href="https://twitter.com/andatki/status/1787951973058187691?ref_src=twsrc%5Etfw">May 7, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>